 My last visit to the land of Middle Earth had me explore what I had missed out on twice before: the Hobbiton movie set near Matamata.
 At just a short drive from Rotorua, Matamata is not far off the more frequented visitor routes on the North Island.
 The iSite, where the tours leave from, is easily spotted – just drive to the centre of the small town and look for an earthy, welcoming Hobbit-style building with round doors and a big “I” on it!

 After a 20-min bus ride from Matamata, you reach the Shire.
 Looking out of the window you are gradually introduced to Middle Earth by the rolling green hills of the Shire, complete with fluffy little white sheep.

 The bus comes to a halt just moments away from the set, where the group is met by two guides.
 After a short introduction, we are no longer kept waiting and are off on a small path towards the first Hobbit hole, passing tall trees and funny shaped hedges.

 Walking through the Shire, stopping at one Hobbit hole after the next, the attention to detail was mindboggling.
-The lichen on the tiny little fences were not just painted on.
+The lichen on the tiny little fences was not just painted on.
 They looked as real standing a metre from it as they did in the actual movies.
-I learned they were blobs of yoghurt mixed with something else that were splased onto the fences, left to dry, and then painted.
+I learned they were blobs of yogurt mixed with something else that was splashed onto the fences, left to dry, and then painted.

 It’s details like this that make Hobbiton seem like a proper village rather than a fake set; in the spirit of staying as true to the books as possible, Peter Jackson had the trees changed from plum to apple trees, by stripping off the original blossoms and having apple blossoms attached, by hand.
 Every single one of them.
 What an effort!